She looked into my eyes and I saw hers.

-She is the hammer and I am the anvil upon which we shape the world; like heated metal, it needs to be purged and refined.
+She is the hammer and I am the anvil upon which we shape the world, like heated metal it needs to be purged and refined.

 Her death is not a hindrance to our plan.
 It is indeed the engine that started it.

 Victim, of this rotten society.
 Broken, by the Sinners out there.
-But I have become the worst of them all, a martyr, I cannot find peace.
+But I have become the worst of them all.
+A martyr, I cannot find peace.

 No one seems to question me as I walk through the crowd, no sparkle of joy left into my eyes.
 No tears either, not anymore.
-A numb thud accompanies my steps, it is my dying heart.
+A numb thud accompanies each of my steps, it is my dying heart.